|

 bothered.
 UNISON members deal with thousands of calls every day

 from confused customers.
-These customers are bombarded with a bewildering
+These customers are bombarded with a

-of high pressure sales tactics and blatant mis-selling.
+are the victim of high pressure sales tactics and blatant mis-selling.

-The endless regulatory initiatives from Ofgem have
+The endless regulatory initiatives from Ofgem

 For further details see our BETTA